Sandra Day O'Connor High School (Arizona): Gifted Academy

-SDOHS's Gifted Academy affords the most motivated students the chance at an academically rigorous education.
-Using a gifted cluster model, the Gifted Academy keeps gifted students together and assigns them to teachers with highly gifted endorsements and qualifications.
-Gifted courses are enhanced with problem-based, project-based, and cross curricular learning opportunities focusing on the gifted learner and allowing for a more enriching experience.
+SDOHS's Gifted Academy offers motivated students an academically rigorous educational program.
+Using a gifted cluster model, the academy groups gifted students together and assigns them to teachers with advanced gifted endorsements and qualifications.
+Gifted courses are supplemented with problem-based, project-based, and cross-curricular learning opportunities that focus on the needs of gifted learners and provide an enhanced educational experience.

 SDOHS's long list of Advanced Placement and Dual Enrollment courses gives Gifted Academy students the opportunity to explore different fields and disciplines of study while also gaining college credit.
 Additionally, AP Seminar and AP Research are two courses students can take to earn a Capstone Diploma.

 Although open to all students, most Gifted Academy students graduate with SDOHS's Certificate of Advanced Academics, which supplements their diploma and serves as an indication of their rigorous course work above and beyond the requirements.

 Air Force Junior ROTC

 Starting in 2006, SDOHS began offering an Air Force Junior Reserve Officer Training Corps (AFJROTC) program.
 This program has won back-to-back unit awards from 2009 up to the 2014 school year.
 The program allows students to learn about the military while also developing life skills and enhancing their leadership abilities.